 How to Make Pumpkin Soup

-- Roast the pumpkins by preheating your oven to 425°, and then washing and drying them.
-Carefully cut it into quarters and scrape out the seeds (Save the seeds to make Roasted Pumpkin Seeds).
-Place pumpkin pieces on a lined sheet pan cut-side down, then bake at 350°F for 35 minutes.
+- Roast the pumpkins – preheat oven to 425°.
+Cut pumpkins into quarters and scrape out the seeds (Save them to make Roasted Pumpkin Seeds).
+Place pumpkin pieces on a lined sheet pan, cut-side down, and bake for 35-40 minutes or until tender.
 Remove the skin and set aside the pumpkin flesh.

 - Cook the bacon in a large Dutch oven or heavy-bottomed pot until crispy.
 Remove and reserve the bacon, leaving 3 Tbsp of bacon grease in the pot.

-- Add pumpkin flesh and the broth to the pot.
-When it comes to a boil, reduce to a simmer partially covered for 15 minutes.
+- Add pumpkin and broth to the pot.
+Bring to a boil, then reduce the heat, partially cover, and simmer for 15 minutes.

-- Blend the soup until smooth (see our 4 favorite ways to blend creamy soup below) using a blender.
+- Blend the soup until smooth using a blender (see blending options below).

 - Add the coconut milk/cream, and then return the soup to a boil.
-Last, add the maple syrup to taste and adjust the spices.
+Add the maple syrup to taste and adjust the spices.

 3 Ways to Blend a Creamy Pumpkin Soup

-- High-Powered Blender – This is my favorite way to make pumpkin soup creamy throughout.
-I carefully spoon the hot soup into the blender in step 5, filling it only halfway so that the liquid doesn’t spill.
-I blend in batches for a smooth, luxurious soup.
+- High-Powered Blender – I carefully spoon the hot soup into the blender in step 5, filling it only halfway, and blend in batches.

 - Immersion Blender – No need to move the hot liquid, just place the head of the immersion blender into the pot and blend the soup thoroughly.
-It won’t scratch your pot but can spatter, so I advise wearing an oven mitt and an apron.
+It can spatter, so wear an oven mitt and apron.

-- Food Processor – This is the least effective option for making pumpkin soup since it won’t be silky smooth, but it will break up larger chunks.
+- Food Processor – This is the least effective option for making pumpkin soup since it won’t be silky smooth.

 How to Serve Pumpkin Soup

 This simple soup is so easy to make and easy to serve.
-Here are a few of our suggestions for platting, topping, and side dishes:
+Here are a few of our suggestions for plating, topping, and side dishes:

-- Plating: Spoon into a warm bowl, or try a more festive dish like a hollowed-out mini pumpkin or a small sourdough bread boule with the center scooped out to hold the soup.
+- Plating: Spoon into a warm bowl, or serve in a hollowed-out mini pumpkin or a small sourdough bread bowl.

-- Toppings: Sprinkle the top of the soup with roasted pumpkin seeds (pepitas), small croutons, oyster crackers, bacon bits, or freshly cracked pepper.
-You can even take a few springs of microgreens.
+- Toppings: Sprinkle with roasted pumpkin seeds (pepitas), small croutons (or Sourdough Croutons), oyster crackers, bacon bits, or freshly cracked pepper.

 Pumpkin Soup is one of the most festive and satisfying soups for when the weather gets chilly.
 It’s creamy, warming, and easy to serve to a crowd of hungry friends.
 Roasting the pumpkin before cooking gives the soup a great depth of flavor – it’s delicious!